The Diary of Anne Frank (opera): Scenes

 The opera, composed in 1968, was first performed with piano accompaniment at the All-Union House of Composers in Moscow on either 17 or 18 May 1972.

 Reception

 The opera's intimate nature and chamber orchestra scale means that it works well in small spaces and using small forces.
 In summer 2012, Operabase listed it as the most frequently staged lyric work by a living composer over the previous five years.

+Opera Performances: American-Armenian Soprano Ani Maldjian performed the title role in the US Premiere.
+Other premieres performed by her include Ireland, France and Belgium.